 Regarding the appliance itself, encase it in the layer of plastic wrap and then in a moving blanket.
 Use some durable ropes to keep this bundle together.
 Now your large appliance is ready for loading in the moving vehicle.

 Loading and securing your appliances in the moving truck

-When you hire professional movers, like Number 1 Movers Ontario, loading the moving truck stops to be your concern.
+When you hire professional movers, like Number 1 Van Lines Ontario, loading the moving truck stops to be your concern.
 These moving experts with years of experience know exactly how to load, transport and unload your appliances in the safest manner.
 The journey from your home to your storage unit is the most dangerous part when you want to store appliances.
 That’s why many decide to delegate that job to the professionals.